Sukmin-Yoon/mvcollabo/README.md

 # mvcollabo
-This is a project repository for multivehicle collaboration
+This is a project's open repository for multivehicle collaboration

 ## Git cheat sheet
 <pre><code>